thisisgurpal/Tiny-Habits/README.md

 # Brief
 * Build a full-stack application using an Express API to serve our data from a Mongo database.
-* Consume our API with a seperate front-end built in react.
+* Consume our API with a seperate front end built in react.
 * Have a visually impressive design.

 # Code Installation